 Take out the dough and turn it 90 degrees so that the open seams are now facing the sides.
 Think of it this way: the dough pictured above needs to rotate to the right so that the long side is now horizontal.
 Roll out the dough and fold it into thirds.
 Chill and repeat.

 Now comes the fun part: filling the dough.
 Brush melted butter on the rolled out dough and sprinkle the filling in an even layer.
-Roll the dough into a log and transfer it to a baking sheet with the seam side down.
-Chill the log for 30 minutes before cutting it into 12 even rolls.
+Roll the dough into a log and cut the log into 12 equal pieces.
+Place the rolls in a baking sheet with the cut sides facing up and proof the buns for another 30 minutes.

-We’re almost at the finish line!
-Proof the cut rolls for 30 minutes and make the orange glaze.
-When you’re ready to bake, brush the tops of the buns with the orange glaze and that reserved 2 tbsp brown sugar mixture.
-Bake until golden brown about 20-25 minutes.
+We're almost at the finish line!
+While the rolls are proofing, make the orange glaze by simmering together the butter, honey, orange juice, and orange zest until slightly thickened.
+You can also make the glaze several hours in advance.
+When you're ready to bake, brush the tops of the buns with the orange glaze and sprinkle the reserved 2 tbsp brown sugar mixture.
+Finally, bake the buns until golden brown for about 20-25 minutes.

-Finish the orange cardamom raisin buns with that glorious orange glaze and finally dig in.
+Finish the orange cardamom raisin buns with more of that glorious orange glaze and finally dig in.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.